bet4a/d3wiki/Math.md

 <a name="d3_transform" href="#wiki-d3_transform">#</a> d3.<b>transform</b>(<i>string</i>)

 Parses the given 2D affine transform string, as defined by SVG's [transform attribute](http://www.w3.org/TR/SVG/coords.html#TransformAttribute).
 The transform is then decomposed to a standard representation of translate, rotate, x-skew and scale.
-This behavior is standarded by CSS: see [matrix decomposition for animation](http://www.w3.org/TR/css3-2d-transforms/#matrix-decomposition).
+This behavior is standardized by CSS: see [matrix decomposition for animation](http://www.w3.org/TR/css3-2d-transforms/#matrix-decomposition).

 <a name="transform_rotate" href="#wiki-transform_rotate">#</a> transform.<b>rotate</b>